DannyMeister177/CEBD1160-MyProject/README.md

 - action (how will we try to solve this problem/answer this question)
 - resolution (what did we end up producing)

 ### Introduction

 Brief (no more than 1-2 paragraph) description about the dataset.
 Can copy from elsewhere, but cite the source (i.e. at least link, and explicitly say if it's copied from elsewhere).

+This is a fictional dataset created by IBM Data Scientists found on Kaggle and can be found [here](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset).
+It holds 1470 employee records with various HR factors such as compensation, Demographics, Measures of environmental satisfaction, performance, work experience, and more.
+We can use this data to create a model to identify important factors that can predict employee flight which is a principal concern of Human Resource departments as it is typically very costly to replace employees.
+According to this article, the average cost to replace an employee is "20 percent of annual salary for midrange positions (earning $30,000 to $50,000 a year).
+For example, the cost to replace a $40k manager would be $8,000." according to one study.

 ### Methods